 AI-Assisted Implementation

 Counterfact generates a working server immediately, but the handlers return random data.
-Writing realistic, stateful implementations for every route by hand is tedious, especially on large APIs.
+Replacing the routes a workflow uses with deterministic or deliberately stateful behavior can be tedious, especially on large APIs.

 Delegate the implementation work to an AI coding agent.
 The combination of a simple, consistent handler API, TypeScript types derived from the spec, and one file per route gives AI agents the context they need to produce correct code with a small number of tokens and a low risk of hallucination.
 The agent can replace .random() calls one route at a time, guided by the type signatures already in place.